 It is common to see cultural influences on corporate cultures, the organization structure, how teams are managed, and other aspects of business.

-For those who have worked in a Japanese company their entire career, making the switch to an American firm can be quite a shift.
-To see if the change would be a good one for you, here are some considerations that should be kept in mind when searching for your next job.
+For those who have worked in a Japanese company their entire career, making the switch to an American or European firm can be quite a shift.
+To see if an American would be a good one for you, here are some considerations that should be kept in mind when searching for your next job.

 American business culture is, for a large part, vastly different than a traditional Japanese company.
 One of the biggest differences is that decisions are typically made much quicker than in a Japanese firm since they are often made at the individual level.
 In contrast, businesses in Japan can be much slower as each decision must be confirmed by multiple stakeholders and top management.
 All decisions are done cautiously and are well documented as the Japanese believe that slower decision making will lower errors and increase consistency to all parts of the company’s hierarchy.